csos95/ereader/README.md

         facet term query
 	use "-#(Comedy)" to exclude a tag
 	use "~#(Random) ~#(Comedy) ~#(Adventure)" to do "or" tags (at least on of them must appear)
-    - [ ] parse out "words>1000" to search on words (do other comparisons too) range query
+    - [x] parse out "words>1000" to search on words (do other comparisons too) range query
-    - [ ] do the same for likes, dislikes, wilson range query
+    - [x] do the same for likes, dislikes, wilson range query
-    - [ ] parse out "rating:Everyone" and "status:Complete" to search on rating and status
-        facet term query
+    - [x] parse out "rating:everyone" and "status:complete" to search on rating and status facet term query
-    - [ ] parse out "order:likes" to sort by likes (do same for dislikes, wilson, words) use TopDocs::order_by_fast_field
+    - [x] parse out "order:likes" to sort by likes (do same for dislikes, wilson, words) use TopDocs::order_by_fast_field
 - [ ] benchmark the speed/storage size of different zstd levels.
 - [ ] test dictionary trainging for compression